VAIJ-TEJAS/Articles/Introduction to Web Development Using Python/draft.md

 ```
 # Deployment and Hosting
 ## The Process of Deployment
-Basically, deploying a web application involves some critical steps for the smooth and effective running of your application within a production environment.
+Basically, deploying a web application involves some critical steps for the smooth and effective running of your application within a **production environment**.
 It starts by preparing your code through testing, optimization, then finally packaging your application.
 You then need to decide on a hosting service that best suits your requirements.
 Finally, set up a server for running your application.
 ## Web Hosting Services
 Among the plethora of choices, each web host service has its special features and plans.
 Heroku provides ease of use and simplicity from which beginners and small projects can add value to these qualities.
 AWS is destined to offer a wide variety of services and scalability options suitable for small and large-scale applications.
 ## Choosing the Right Service for Hosting